Lanlokun/Lanlokun/README.md

 ## Projects

 ### [TrueImage](https://github.com/Lanlokun/TrueImage)
-A mobile app built with Flutter that allows users to enhance and edit images.
-This project showcases my mobile development skills and understanding of Flutter's capabilities.
+A mobile app built with Flutter that enables users to **encrypt** and **verify the authenticity** of images.
+This project demonstrates the use of cryptography in ensuring the integrity and provenance of digital images, making it highly relevant for use cases in digital forensics and image verification.

 ### [Blockchain Voting System](https://github.com/Lanlokun/blockchain-voting-system)
 A blockchain-based voting system that ensures transparency and security in voting processes.
-This project highlights my experience with blockchain technology and decentralized applications.

 ## Skills & Technologies